github/opensource.guide/_articles/building-community.md

 ## Community is the ❤️ of open source

 Healthy, thriving communities fuel the thousands of hours poured into open source every week.
 Many contributors point to other people as the reason for working - or not working - on open source.
 By learning how to tap into that power constructively, you'll help someone out there have an unforgettable open source experience.
+If you're looking for more ways to build your open source community, check out the chapter ["Building and Nurturing a Welcoming and Supportive Community" in OpenSauced's "Becoming a Maintainer" course](https://intro.opensauced.pizza/#/becoming-a-maintainer/building-community?id=building-and-nurturing-a-welcoming-and-supportive-community).